whatmakeart/whatmakeart.github.io/content/zalgorithmic/timers/1-minute-timers/1-minute-electric-timer.md

 **Welcome to a new era of time management!**

 Have you ever wondered how just a minute can impact your productivity and focus?
-Behold rhis latest innovation: a 1-minute countdown timer available on YouTube, animated with stunning electrical arc effects created in Adobe After Effects using the Saber plugin.
+Behold rhis latest innovation: a [1-minute countdown timer available on YouTube](https://youtu.be/6QMntku-O6A?si=A_PuEe9UCPl65eLp) animated with stunning electrical arc effects created in Adobe After Effects using the Saber plugin.

 ## The Revolutionary 1-Minute Countdown Timer